-Because there isn't a shortage of great Xbox One accessories out there, we've narrowed this list down to the most essential, genuinely helpful bits of kit that no Xbox owner should be without.
+There isn't a shortage of great gear out there, so we've narrowed this list down to the most essential, genuinely helpful bits of kit that no Xbox owner should be without.
+Plus, all of this gear can hold its own against the best Xbox Series X accessories to boot.
 Want an external hard drive for less or a gaming headset for greater immersion?
-You're in the right place.
-We've uncovered discounts on Xbox Live deals and Game Pass offers, too.
-Why pay more when you don't have to?
+You're in the right place - these are the best Xbox One accessories for anyone who has sunk their cash into that Xbox Series X price.

 Xbox One controllers

-This superb device builds on all the excellent qualities of the standard Xbox One wireless controller (namely the excellent d-pad and responsive shoulder buttons) while adding a huge amount of customization options and additional features along the way.
+Needless to say, this superb device builds on all the excellent qualities of the standard Xbox One wireless controller (namely the excellent d-pad and responsive shoulder buttons) while adding a huge amount of customization options and additional features along the way.
 The clicky rear paddles are fantastic, a great way to rebind controls that normally live on the d-pad to a spot you can reach without having to lift off the analog sticks, and being able to swap the function of literally every button means you can tailor the Elite to suit your personal play style.
 It looks, feels, and plays like a truly premium controller, and even tops our roundup of the best controllers for PC gaming.

 Besides interchangeable thumbsticks and d-pads, the Wolverine Ultimate also throws in four extra back buttons and two bonus shoulder buttons so you never have to take your thumbs off the sticks.
 That's a huge advantage in shooters like Call of Duty: Warzone - you can respond a few milliseconds faster than your opponent.

 Meanwhile, eye-catching Razer Chroma lighting helps it stand out even more.
 The onboard media controllers are a nice touch as well.